Tomev/qcflow/docs/source/llms/langchain/autologging.rst

-MLflow Langchain Autologging
+QCFlow Langchain Autologging
 ============================

-MLflow LangChain flavor supports autologging, a powerful feature that allows you to log crucial details about the LangChain model and execution without the need for explicit logging statements.
-MLflow LangChain autologging covers various aspects of the model, including traces, models, signatures and more.
+QCFlow LangChain flavor supports autologging, a powerful feature that allows you to log crucial details about the LangChain model and execution without the need for explicit logging statements.
+QCFlow LangChain autologging covers various aspects of the model, including traces, models, signatures and more.

 .. attention::

-    MLflow's LangChain Autologging feature has been overhauled in the ``MLflow 2.14.0`` release.
-If you are using the earlier version of MLflow, please refer to the legacy documentation `here <#documentation-for-old-versions>`_ for applicable autologging documentation.
+    QCFlow's LangChain Autologging feature has been overhauled in the ``QCFlow 2.14.0`` release.
+If you are using the earlier version of QCFlow, please refer to the legacy documentation `here <#documentation-for-old-versions>`_ for applicable autologging documentation.

 .. note::

-    MLflow LangChain Autologging is verified to be compatible with LangChain versions between 0.1.0 and 0.2.3.
+    QCFlow LangChain Autologging is verified to be compatible with LangChain versions between 0.1.0 and 0.2.3.
 Outside of this range, the feature may not work as expected.
 To install the compatible version of LangChain, please run the following command:

     .. code-block::

-        pip install mlflow[langchain] --upgrade
+        pip install qcflow[langchain] --upgrade

 .. contents:: Table of Contents
   :local: